llafuente/language/statements/defer.markdown

-### defer & panic
+### defer

 A `defer` statement postpone the execution of "something" until the surrounding function returns or throw.

 ```syntax
 "defer" call-expr